The latest COVID-19 numbers (Jan. 20)

 State officials reported 165 Vermonters have died thus far from COVID-19, an increase of two fatalities compared to yesterday.

-Statewide, 2,113 Vermonters have tested positive for the coronavirus so far, according to the DOH, an increase of 29 cases from yesterday.
-Fifty-eight Vermonters have died from COVID-19, unchanged for several weeks.
-Officials said 399 people who have traveled into the state are being monitored.
-Meanwhile, 10,169 people have completed monitoring.
-The Vermont Department of Health has conducted 186,291 COVID-19 tests as of today, including 15,186 tests on Addison County residents.
+Officials said 174 people who have traveled into the state are being monitored.
+Meanwhile, 12,371 people have completed monitoring.
+The Vermont Department of Health has administered COVID-19 tests to 290,593 people as of today, including 15,186 tests on Addison County residents.

-Officials said 1,766 Vermonters have now recovered from COVID-19.
+Officials said 7,020 Vermonters have thus far recovered from COVID-19.

-Every Vermont County has recorded at least seven positive tests for COVID-19, according to the DOH.
+Every Vermont County has recorded at least 81 positive tests for COVID-19, according to the DOH.